 This trapped oil also traps debris and bacteria which eventually leads to the dreaded “smelly dog” odor.

 So basically, bathing is necessary to keep your Shiba Inu’s coat hygienic and free from debris, “old” skin oil, and other “gunk” that can accumulate on coats.

-It’s 2018, so please don’t believe the myth that bathing is harmful to a dog’s coat.
+It’s 2021 - don’t believe the myth that bathing is harmful to a dog’s coat.

-That might have been true a century ago when pet soaps where made out of harsh chemicals such as lye but not anymore.
+It's almost been a century when this myth was indeed reality when pet soaps where made out of harsh, caustic chemicals such as lye.

 There is such a wide selection of high quality, organic shampoos and conditioners that work to improve and protect both the coat of skin of your Shiba Inu.

 Shiba Inu with dull or brittle coats could be suffering from a number of different health issues which include:

 Sometimes a poor diet lacking proper nutrition and omega-3 oils can also contribute to the dulling of coats.

 Even though certain commercial dog foods include omega-3 oils in their foods, much of the value is lost due to the high heat processing which makes the omega-3’s largely bio “un” available.